eduard93/Cache-MDX2JSON/README.md

 2. If `Namespace` does not exist then create it
 3. If `SourceDir` is provided then import and compile all files from there.
 Otherwise download import and compile all required files from [GitHub](https://github.com/intersystems-ru/Cache-MDX2JSON/)
 4. If `/Namespace` web application does not exist then create it and give it MDX2JSON role
-5. If [%All namespace](http://docs.intersystems.com/cache20152/csp/docbook/DocBook.UI.Page.cls?KEY=GSA_config#GSA_config_namespace_addmap_all) (used for mapping purposes) does not exist then create it
+5. If [%All namespace](http://docs.intersystems.com/cache20152/csp/docbook/DocBook.UI.Page.cls?KEY=GSA_config#GSA_config_namespace_addmap_all) (used for mapping purposes) does not exist then create it and map MDX2JSON package there
-6. Map MDX2JSON package into %All and SAMPLES namespaces
+6. Map MDX2JSON package into SAMPLES namespace
-7. Modify MDX2JSON role and give it following priveleges
+7. Modify MDX2JSON role and give it following privileges
   - Resources: `%DB_CACHESYS:RW`, `%Admin_Secure:U`
   - SELECT on `%DeepSee_Dashboard.Definition` table in all namespaces from `NSList` (all by default)
   - EXECUTE on `MDX2JSON.ResolveText`, `MDX2JSON.IsItemVisible`, `MDX2JSON.GetDashCover` procedures in all namespaces from `NSList` (all by default)